yangxuan74/Docs/source/config/advanced_scripting.rst

     A list of actions to call on a target.
 It is possible to pass multiple actions as a Python list ``["python --version", my_calback]``.

-:title:
-    A title of a target.
-It will be printed when using :ref:`piocore` or :ref:`pioide`.
-    We recommend to keep a title very short, 1-2 words.

 :description:
     The same as a ``title`` argument but allows you to provide detailed explanation what target does.